BlueBrain/Brayns/python/doc/source/install.rst

 The renderer backend (braynsService) should also be available in the current path once brayns module is loaded.
-Otherwise on a local machine, it must be compiled from source by cloning the [repository](https://github.com/BlueBrain/Brayns).
+Otherwise on a local machine, it must be compiled from source by cloning the `repository <https://github.com/BlueBrain/Brayns>`_.